py5coding/py5book/integrations/custom_integrations.md

 ## Custom Integrations for Shape Conversion

-For our shape conversion example, we will create a custom integration that converts shapely Point objects into clouds of gaussian distributed points.
+For our shape conversion example, we will create a custom integration that converts shapely `Point` objects into clouds of gaussian distributed points.
 We will support keyword arguments for the standard deviation and count of the points in the cloud.

 First we create our predicate function.
-It will check if an object is a shapely Point object and return True or False.
+It will check if an object is a shapely Point object and return `True` or `False`.

 ```{code-cell} ipython3
 ---